-Since the Overseas Business was carried out by Benywave Technology prior to the Split, to the extent the assets, liabilities, income and expenses that are specifically identified to the Overseas Business, such items are included in the financial statements of the Group throughout the Pre-split Period up to 31 August 2014.
-To the extent the assets, liabilities, income and expenses that are common to the Overseas Business and PRC Business, these items are allocated between the Overseas Business and PRC Business on the basis set out below (such items include certain cost relating to supporting function of research and development and administrative expenses) during the Pre-split Period up to 31 August 2014.
-Items that do not meet the criteria above are not included in the financial statements of the Group.
+Since the Overseas Business was carried out by Benywave Technology prior to the Split, to the extent the assets, liabilities, income and expenses that are specifically identified to the Overseas Business, such items are included in the financial information of the Group throughout the Pre-split Period up to 31 August 2014.
+To the extent the assets, liabilities, income and expenses that are common to the Overseas Business and the PRC Business and the PRC Business, these items are allocated between the Overseas Business and the PRC Business on the basis set out below (such items include certain cost relating to supporting function of R&D and administrative expenses) during the Pre-split Period up to 31 August 2014.
+Items that do not meet the criteria above are not included in the financial information of the Group, such as the bank accounts were not separately managed and financially controlled by Benywave Technology for the Overseas Business prior to the Split because the treasury and cash disbursement functions of the Overseas Business were centrally administrated by Benywave Technology and accordingly, no cash and bank balances were recorded in the financial information of the Group as at 31 December 2012 and 2013.

-Expenses which are common to the Overseas Business and the PRC Business are allocated on the following basis: (1) included in research and development costs for supportive function related cost, such as partial staff costs product test costs and other expenses were allocated based on percentage of the budgeted revenue of the Overseas Business and percentage of the budgeted revenue of the PRC Business; (2) included in administrative expenses, partial staff costs, sundry office costs and other expenses were allocated based on headcount of the Overseas Business and percentage of the headcount of the PRC Business; and (3) income tax expenses were calculated based on the tax rate of the Overseas Business unit as if it is a separate entities.
+Expenses which are common to the Overseas Business and the PRC Business for the Pre-Split Period up to 31 August 2014 are allocated on the following basis: (1) included in research and development costs for supportive function related cost of approximately RMB22.8 million, representing partial staff costs, product test costs and other expenses were allocated based on percentage of the budgeted revenue of the Overseas Business and percentage of the budgeted revenue of the PRC Business; (2) included in administrative expenses of approximately RMB13.7 million, representing, partial staff costs, sundry office costs and other expenses were allocated based on headcount of the Overseas Business and percentage of the headcount of the PRC Business; and (3) income tax expenses were calculated based on the tax rate of the Overseas Business as if it is a separate taxpayer prior to the Split.
 Our Directors believe that the method of allocation of the above items presents a reasonable basis of estimating the operating results of the Overseas Business unit as if on a stand-alone basis for the Pre-split Period up to 31 August 2014.
 Other than certain of the research and development costs, administrative expenses and income tax expenses mentioned above, all other items of the assets, liabilities, income and expenses are specifically identified.